 This section explains how to use and customise Narrator in Windows 11.
 This is a step-by-step guide with pictures of the screens to help.

 1. To start Narrator press the Windows key + Ctrl + Enter on your keyboard.
 Narrator will read aloud items on the screen, including buttons and menus, as you select them or navigate through them using the keyboard.
-It will also read aloud any text that you select.
+The currently selected item will have a blue halo surrounding it.
+Narrator will also read aloud any text that you select.

 3. When Narrator first launches you may see a note about updates.
 If so, click OK to go through to the Narrator Home screen.
 This includes a quick start guide and a link to the complete guide to Narrator online.